mseong123/Inception/README.md

 cd Inception
 make
 ```
-This will automatically set up all above services and run them.
+This will automatically build all Docker Images, set up all above container services and run them.
 Run `docker ps` in your shell/bash terminal to see if all processes are up.

+## To run MANDATORY
+- Type in `https://melee.42.fr:443` in your web browser. (https://localhost:443 works too).
+You will see a configured wordpress site up and running. *NGINX is built using a self-signed certificate hence just click proceed when the browser shows an unsafe warning.
+- To login as a wordpress user (to modify and insert content) navigate to `https://melee.42.fr/wp-login.php` (username and password in .env file)
+- To login as a wordpress admin, follow same step above (username and password in .env file)

+## To run BONUS
+- Redis is installed as part of command make.
+You will see the plugin installed and activated when you log into wordpress as administrator under plugins tab.
+- vsftpd (very secure ftp daemon) can be accessed using lftp (apt-get install lftp).
+After installation, in bash/shell cmd line type `lftp 127.0.0.1:21 -u "mseong"`.
+Password is in the .env file.
+Then in lftp prompt type `ls -la` to list out files.
+Type `put <file>` to upload files.
+- For server hosting own website, you can access it by typing `http://localhost:3000` in your web browser.
+- For adminer, you can access it by typing `http://localhost:8080/adminer.php` in your web browser.
+In the login page, host is `mariadb`.
+Username and password is in .env file (under mariadb) and database is `wordpress`.
+- For prometheus, you can access it by typing `http://localhost:9090`.

+## Stop containers
+- In the root folder (with Makefile) type `make stop`

+## Restart containers
+- In the root folder (with Makefile) type `make restart`

+##